RoelCrabbe/MoronBoxCore-Vanilla/README.md

 ## Introduction

 This is a custom box-script (My obsession going into overdrive).
-With limited support or no support at all compared to 5MMB.
-It will also NOT support leveling 1-59
+It will also **NOT** support leveling 1-59!
+Everything is **custom** and will need to be changed to work for you!
+There are no guides on how to setup, you will need some expirience with boxing in general to make it work.
-You will need to change toonlist, names and everything under to sun to make you're teams launch and work.
-Yourself But once you have setup everything, have made you're launch scripts.
-It can be smooth sailing going forward (Also macro's don't show on your bars, for those wondering)
+But once you have setup everything, have made you're launch scripts.
+It should be smooth sailing going forward (Also macro's don't show on your bars, for those wondering)

-There are still a million and one things i would change but this will be it for now
+*There are still things that need to be fixing for the newer cores, this was disigned on the Vmangos version of 2017.*

 ---

-As when im writing this 3/01 my successes have been :
+As of the moment of writing (03/01/2024) my successes have been

 	AQ40 : Everything till Twins, both Horde and Alliance (Ouro ~70%) BWL  : Everything till Chromagus, both Horde and Alliance (Nefarian 64%) MC   : Everything
 	Naxx :
 		Full Spiderwing
 		Noth, Heigan, Loatheb 53%
-		Razuvious, Gothik, 4HM (I once killed a horse :D) PW, Grobbulus, Gluth 21%
-	20's : Everything
+		Razuvious (Solo MCing), Gothik, 4HM (I once killed a horse :D) PW, Grobbulus (World Second, World First 2 man), Gluth 21% 20's : Everything

-So I know it works.. before telling me it doesn't :V
----

-Questions as far as raidcomps or whatnot, I can help or give some pointers from my own experiences

-As far as help goes for setting up, please read below first before contacting me :D

-Cheers,

-MoRoN
+> Given the successes I've had I know everything works propperly

 ---